 The allegations and penalties for a conviction could do irreversible damage to an image and reputation, as well as the harm it could have on relationships and your home life.
 Given how these crimes are viewed, law enforcement and judgment could be harsher than with other offenses, which is why it is crucial to enlist the services of a prostitution attorney in Atlanta who will defend an individual’s rights and fight to protect them from the negative outcomes of a conviction.

 Prostitution of Minors

 Participating in any part of prostitution is against the law, but these crimes and penalties are significantly more severe when children under the age of 18 years old are involved.
 Fines are increased by several thousand dollars if these acts of prostitution take place within 1,000 feet of a school, playground, recreational area, or place of worship, where children could be exposed to these illicit activities.

 For a person charged with pimping, pandering, or operating a place of prostitution where minors are implicated, the offense will be charged as a felony with the additional requirement to register as a sex offender, which will make it a lifelong struggle to find employment and housing.
 This makes it incredibly important for any individual involved with such a charge to consult with an Atlanta prostitution lawyer immediately.

-Being arrested for prostitution may be a mortifying and upsetting experience that should be dealt with by an attorney who has experience handling cases of sex crimes that demand understanding and the utmost professionalism.
+Being arrested for prostitution in Georgia may be a mortifying and upsetting experience that should be dealt with by an attorney who has experience handling cases of sex crimes that demand understanding and the utmost professionalism.
 An Atlanta prostitution lawyer can help to ensure that your case is properly defended and that your rights and reputation are protected.